heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 Bloom aims to provide a new model for writing distributed programs.
 And since bloom only allows for monotonic data structures with monotonicity-preserving operations, we're safe from Jerry the intern, right?

 Wrong.
 Unfortunately, I left out an operator from Bloom's set of collection operators. `<-` removes all elements in the right-hand-size from the table in the left-hand-side.
+So Bloom's sets are *not* add-only.
 As we've seen from Jerry's work on our original Javascript shopping cart implementation, naively attempting to remove elements from a distributed set is not a safe operation.
 Rollbacks can potentially destroy the properties we worked so hard to achieve.
 So what gives?
 Why would the Bloom developers add this operation?

 Despite putting so much emphasis on consistency via logical monotonicity, the Bloom programmers recognize that your program might need *some* coordination.